-Larry Ferlazzo, a Sacramento (CA) high school English/social studies teacher and blogger, interviewed me recently.
-The advice I offer teachers and policymakers here comes largely from my 14 years as a high school history teacher in urban schools, 20 years of teaching I have done at Stanford University, and 7 years I spent as a district superintendent.
+Larry Ferlazzo, a Sacramento (CA) high school English/social studies teacher and avid blogger, interviewed me over a decade ago.
+The advice I offered then to teachers, policymakers, and donors came largely from my 14 years as a high school history teacher in urban schools, seven years I spent as a district superintendent, 20 years of teaching and research I had done at Stanford University, and since after becoming an emeritus professor in 2001.

 If you were going to offer teachers three key pieces of advice that you think might help them to stay in the profession longer and be more effective educators, what would they be?

 Teaching is energizing but also exhausting work.
 When teaching you spend the rich intellectual, physical, and emotional capital that you have accumulated over the years on your students.
 Because of that draining of your capital, for yourself and your future students you need to re-invest in yourself by doing what expert gardeners do with favorite potted plants.

 Because plants can become pot bound, that is, the roots of the plant become cramped and form a tightly packed mass that inhibits growth they need to be re-potted in different soil and larger pots so they can flourish.
 Yes, re-potting entails risks and often causes stress but staying potted in the same place means little growth, even death.

 For teachers, re-potting may mean shifting to another grade, tossing out old lessons, introducing new ones, taking a short or long break from the classroom and doing something else that engages one’s passions.
 For educational policymakers, re-potting may mean a return to teaching for a school year or seeking a similar post in another district, or even taking a short paid or unpaid leave of absence.